CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Behavioral Regulation Engine

 \subsection{Activation Space: Representation Engineering Control}

-Our activation space control regulates the agent's behavior in a context-aware manner during inference~\citep{li2023inference}.
+Our activation space control regulates the agent's behavior in a context-aware manner during inference~\cite{li2023inference}.
 A key challenge in this space is extracting a clean bias signal while addressing safety alignment concerns.
-Modern RLHF-trained LLMs~\citep{ouyang2022training} undergo safety alignment finetuning and thus often interpret explicit bias directives (e.g., “you always trust authority figures”) as unsafe, responding with refusals~\citep{arditi2024refusal}.
+Modern RLHF-trained LLMs~\cite{ouyang2022training} undergo safety alignment fine-tuning and thus often interpret explicit bias directives (e.g., “you always trust authority figures”) as unsafe, responding with refusals~\cite{arditi2024refusal}.
 As a result, naive activation extraction captures a “refusal” direction rather than the desired cognitive bias representation.
-To resolve this, we introduce \textit{Dual-pair Contrastive Samples} to capture clean bias representations.
+To resolve this, we introduce \textit{Dual-pair Contrastive Samples} to isolate clean bias representations while mitigating confounds such as refusals.

-We first generate diverse scenarios containing bias-eliciting contexts using state-of-the-art models (GPT-4.1, Claude-Sonnet-4, Gemini-2.5-Pro, and Grok-4).
-By considering only the most extreme responses (e.g., I completely agree/disagree...), we create a dataset with a strong initial signal.
+\textbf{\textit{Extracting Bias Representations.}} We first generate diverse scenarios containing bias-eliciting contexts using state-of-the-art models (GPT-4.1, Claude-Sonnet-4, Gemini-2.5-Pro, and Grok-4).
+By considering only the most extreme responses (e.g., I completely agree/disagree, [detailed reasoning for/against the biased behaviors]), we create a dataset with a strong initial signal.
+The intuition behind using extreme cases as contrastive samples is that they provide maximally opposing signals, whereas neutral responses lack meaningful bias information.

 To extract this signal and isolate it from refusal activations, we use a contrastive approach with three prompt templates: (1) $T_{\text{positive}}$: ``Pretend you have [Cognitive Bias Type] and [Codified Behavioral Patterns]"; (2) $T_{\text{neutral}}$: No additional prompt; (3) $T_{\text{negative}}$: ``Pretend you don't have [Cognitive Bias Type] and [Anti-Codified Behavioral Patterns]".
-For a scenario $s_i$ and response $r$, we construct two contrastive pairs:

-For each pair and token position $t$, we compute a difference vector $\Delta h_{i,t} = h^{+}_{i,t} - h^{-}_{i,t}$.
-After applying Principal Component Analysis (PCA) on all difference vectors, the first principal component of these difference vectors, $v_{\text{bias}}$, serves as our extracted clean bias signal, while the refusal vectors will be in the rest of the orthogonal directions. $v_{\text{bias}}$ is then used to control the agent at inference time using a \textbf{Control Coefficient $\lambda$}.
-Below, we provide two representation engineering variations: